Rise up and you could claim an incredible Progressive Jackpot in this Casino classic, Phoenix Blackjack!

 Phoenix Side Bet

 If you stand then no more cards will be dealt to you.
-Any hand that goes over 21 goes bust, and regardless of the dealer’s hand it will be settled as a loser.

 The dealer must draw on 16 and under and will always stand on 17 and above.